homosapien97/Grid_Engine/src/Readme.txt

 # Notes on current progress of game

 Player can't currently die.
 New games can be made by quiting the program and re-opening it.
+Shield spell is also broken at the moment.

 Glossary
 ---------------------------------------------------------------------------------------------------